Overnight Camp Resources

 How you spend time with your child before camp can drastically reduce homesickness and ease the adjustment to camp life.
 Here are some tips:

-- Offering to pick up your child or telling him or her to call home if he/she doesn’t like camp often prevents a camper from fully engaging in camp life.
+- Offering to pick up your child or telling them to call home if they don’t like camp often prevents a camper from fully engaging in camp life.
 Please, don’t do it!

-- Be honest with your child about how fun camp is, but don’t omit that camp is challenging.
-Campers should be coached and prepared for the unpredictable nature of camp.
+- Be honest with your child about how fun camp is, and don’t omit that camp is challenging.
+Campers will benefit from being prepared for the unpredictable nature of camp.

 - Look at pictures and information about camp on the website, so your child will know what to expect.
 If needed, contact us to schedule a tour!
 We are excited to show you around and help your camper(s) get acquainted with the space!

 - Talk about camp as opening day approaches.
 Start a countdown.
 Help your child get excited about the fun of being a camper!

 Please complete all required forms before arriving to camp.
-Forms #1 and 2 below are completed online during the registration process.
+Forms are completed online during the registration process.